benliu5085/DRAGoM/README.md

 -p   <filename>    : parameter file
--m   <int>         : [optional] maximum extension length for anchors [default: 100] -d                 : [optional] anchor masking flag [use this to disable anchor masking] -h                 : print help message
+-m   <int>         : [optional] maximum extension length for anchors [default: 100] -d                 : [optional] anchor masking flag [use this to disable anchor masking] -k                 : [optional] keep and gzip all intermediate files [use this to keep files] -h                 : print help message